 Step 3: Connect your automation tool

-With SBL, you paste that Sales Navigator URL directly into the platform.
-It syncs your leads automatically without you touching anything.
+With Sbl.so, you paste that Sales Navigator URL directly into the platform.
+It syncs your leads automatically in the background without you touching anything or risking scraping detection.

 Start with a smaller batch to test response rates.
+Track acceptance rates by segment and message style.
 Once you’re happy with the results, scale up to your full lead list.
+Iterate copy based on data.

 Beyond LinkedIn: Multi-Channel Follow-up